 The frequency of an exhaust pipe is set by its length.
 The shorter the pipe, the higher the frequency.
 As engine RPM has risen over the years, the length of the exhaust pipes for a given engine configuration has shortened dramatically.

 To accomplish an 'as much as possible' ideal exhaust, some very different factors have to be compared and calculated.
 Some of these all very important factors are the exhaust and intake geometry, valve timing, exhaust gas temperature, velocity, and RPM all affect the characteristics.
 Reminding these characteristics, an exhaust system can only be optimised for one certain RPM.
-The lenght of the exhaust pipe affects as well the maximum RPM and suppleness of the engine in lower RPM.
-The exhaust is therefore a compromise between engine power in lower of higher RPM.
+The length of the exhaust pipe affects as well the maximum RPM and suppleness of the engine in lower RPM.
+The exhaust is therefore a compromise between engine power in lower or higher RPM ranges.

 The high velocity of exhaust gases exiting the exhaust pipes makes this flow extremely interesting for aerodynamicists as well.
 As such, as long as regulations allowed it, Formula One has at times been dominated by teams and designers who found out first where to position the exhaust exit pipes on their cars for maximum downforce.

 Historically, Formula One cars have always run the exhaust pipes straight out of the back of the car.
 Ground effects and turbo engines forced a rethink of that solution and introduced periscope exhaust exits.
 By 1980 for instance, most cars features two exhaust pipes, positioned close to one another, ejecting exhaust gases centrally underneath the rear wing.